stephanlensky/galaxy-book4-360-linux/README.md

 Possibilities I could think of:

 - I missed a PCI device that should have been passed through.
-I included the full output of `lspci -knn` in `lspci.txt`.
+I included the full output of `lspci -knn` in [lspci.txt](./lspci.txt).
 - We are missing ACPI methods to initialize/control the codec.
 These would not be passed through to the VM with my configuration.